-The 2020 Congressional Art Competition has begun!
+The 2021 Congressional Art Competition has concluded!

 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Congressional Art Competition, An Artistic Discovery, is an opportunity to recognize and encourage the artistic talent in the nation, as well as in each congressional district.

 The Congressional Art Competition is open to all high school students.
 The overall winners of each participating district will have their art displayed for one year in the U.S. Capitol.

 The Congressional Art Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved with the nationwide competition.